Optimization-and-Machine-Learning-Lab/Job-Shop/README.md

 # Learning to generalize Dispatching rules on the Job Shop Scheduling

-This is an implementation of Learning to generalize Dispatching rules on the Job Shop Scheduling paper.
-The model generates generates solutions for JSP task using Adversarial Curriculum Learning strategy for training.
+This is an implementation of On the study of Curriculum Learning for inferring dispatching policies on the Job Shop Scheduling.
+The model generates generates solutions for JSP task using Reinforced Adaptive Staircase Curriculum Learning (RASCL) strategy for training.
 All dependencies are mentioned in the requirements.txt.

 ## Commands to prepare the project